Cheap bus tickets from Bristol to Birmingham

 We don’t monkey around.
 We respond within minutes to help you out.

-Bristol - Birmingham Bus Schedule
+Bristol to Birmingham Bus Schedule

-There are 11 intercity buses per day from Bristol to Birmingham.
-Traveling by bus from Bristol to Birmingham usually takes around 2 hours and 30 minutes, but the fastest National Express bus can make the trip in just one hour and 55 minutes.
+There are 15 intercity buses per day from Bristol to Birmingham.
+Traveling by bus from Bristol to Birmingham usually takes around 2 hours and 31 minutes, but the fastest National Express bus can make the trip in just one hour and 50 minutes.

-Distance77 mi (124 km)
+| Distance | 77 mi (124 km) |

 What bus companies travel from Bristol to Birmingham?

-The bus takes an average of 2 hours and 30 minutes to cover the 77 miles from Bristol to Birmingham.
-However, the fastest bus only takes an hour and 55 minutes.
+The bus takes an average of 2 hours and 31 minutes to cover the 77 miles from Bristol to Birmingham.
+However, the fastest bus only takes an hour and 50 minutes.
 It's the perfect amount of time to take a nap, get some work done, or watch a movie.
 Keep in mind that your actual bus may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

-On the other hand, Wednesday is typically the least busy day for bus travel on this route.
-If you're looking for some extra space on the bus, traveling mid-week is your best bet.
+On the other hand, Friday is typically the least busy day for bus travel on this route.
+If you’re looking for a little extra space, a Friday ticket is the way to go.

-The first bus leaves at 4:00am and the last bus leaves at 8:00pm.
+The first bus leaves at 1:00am and the last bus leaves at 9:00pm.
 To see the times for all buses from Bristol to Birmingham, enter your specific travel dates in the search bar.

-There are 11 scheduled buses that travel from Bristol to Birmingham every day, so you have a decent number of options to choose from.
-This includes 10 direct buses, where you can stay on the same bus without having to transfer to a connecting bus at any point during your trip.
+There are 15 scheduled buses that travel from Bristol to Birmingham every day, so you have a decent number of options to choose from.
+This includes 13 direct buses, where you can stay on the same bus without having to transfer to a connecting bus at any point during your trip.

 City Information